Skip to content

 Summary

-F-strings are fast, readable, and expressive.
+F-strings are quick, readable, and expressive.

 .format() Method — A Detailed Explanation